| Title: | Robust Tail Dependence Estimation |

 a contamination can be processed by adding new simulated points

-contamin.method != "NA"
+when contamin.method != "NA".

 Those points are simulated from the copula

-with parameter contamin.cop.par
+contamin.cop with parameter contamin.cop.par and marginal contamin.cop.par.

-, the points are the contaminations,
+If contamin.method != "+", the points are the contaminations,

-the contaminations are obtained by adding the
+while if contamin.method != "max+" the contaminations are obtained by adding the

 component-wise maximum of the data: ,

-, idem for
+where , idem for .

-returns an object of class "dataRTDE"
+dataRTDE returns an object of class "dataRTDE"

 having the following components:

-original or simulated data.
+dataoriginal or simulated data.

-contaminated data.
+contamincontaminated data.

 Christophe Dutang